BlaireLeone/bulma-clean-theme/honey.md

 ![](/img/honey_15.jpg)

 However, avocados have a controversial story with honey bees.
 Avocados don't need them to pollinate.
 In fact, any insect or agile vector will do.
 However, traveling honey bee farmers will lend their bees to avocado farms and in turn get avocado honey.
 The problem?
-It intentionally silos the bee's nutrient source, and limits their biodiversity - an unhealthy fate for the bees.
+It intentionally silos the bee's nutrient source, and limits their biodiversity - an unhealthy eventuality for the bees.

 ![](/img/honey_16.jpg)